vivekkatial/QAOA-GamBet/README.md

 ## Authentication

-QAOA-Param-Server uses Basic Authentication to secure the API endpoints.
+QAOA-GamBet uses Basic Authentication to secure the API endpoints.
 To access the API, you need to provide a username and password with each request.

 ### Setting up Authentication